msg-DAVID-GmbH/RemoteWorking/04_tools.md

 # Tools
 - misconception, that remote working is just about the tools - tools make only possible what has to be learned
+- However: "Pretty much everybody works remote on the Spring teams.
+So tools like Slack, Google Hangout, Skype, E-Mail and even Twitter are essential" (from [Working on the Spring Data Team](http://blog.schauderhaft.de/2017/11/12/working-spring-data-team/))

 ## requirements